How the sales funnel works

 For example, if 40% of brochure downloaders request a demo but only 3% of those demos lead to a quote, you've found an opportunity for improvement.
 Improving your demo presentation could significantly boost conversions at that stage.

 Focus on retention too.
-Many businesses focus only on acquiring new customers, but since around 65% of a company's business comes from existing customers, selling to them costs far less.
-Track these metrics to spot retention opportunities:
+Around 65% of a company's business comes from existing customers, and selling to them costs far less.
+Track these metrics to spot retention opportunities and increase your revenue over time:

 Small improvements at each stage compound into major gains over time.